Knots Landing: International reruns

 The UK satellite channel CBS Drama began airing the series in its entirety starting from April 1, 2013.
 This was the first time the show had been rerun in the UK since the early 2000s when it was shown on UK Gold.
 Once CBS Drama completed the series in July 2014, the channel immediately began a second round of reruns, followed by a third in 2015.

 RTÉ television in Ireland broadcast the first seven seasons in an early morning weekend slot in 2011.

 Home media

 The first season of Knots Landing was released on DVD on March 28, 2006, in Region 1.
 Fans of the series lobbied Warner Home Video via an online petition at www.knotslanding.net for further releases, and Warner Home Video released season two on April 14, 2009.
 No further seasons have yet been announced for release.

+As of 08/28/2024, Knots Landing season 1 became available for purchase on AppleTV; additionally, after a week of running the series 24/7, the first five seasons were released on demand from PlexTV in the United States.